RWS/studio-api-docs/apiconcepts/translationmemory/updating_a_translation_memory.md

 ```
 ***

-Delete a Translation Unit
+## Delete a Translation Unit
---

-Another use case is the deletion of a particular translation unit, for example, because it is outdated, incorrect, etc. Add a new function to your class, which you call ```DeleteTu```.
-Here, we proceed similar to the editing of a TU (see section above), i.e. we first do an exact search for the source segment.
-We then retrieve the id of the TU that was found, and apply a delete action as shown in the following code example:
+Another common task is deleting a translation unit because it is outdated or incorrect.
+Add a method named `DeleteTu()`.
+As with editing a TU, first perform an exact search for the source segment, then retrieve the TU ID and delete the unit, as shown below:

 # [C#](#tab/tabid-15)
 ```cs